Becoming You With Julie

 There’s something special about a hummus platter—it’s simple, beautiful, and always a crowd-pleaser.
 This Mediterranean-inspired board combines creamy hummus, veggies, and warm pita for the perfect bite.

 Love chickpeas?
-Try this chickpea salad recipe, vegan chickpea salad sandwich, or chickpea noodle soup—and don’t miss the vegan baguette sub sandwich with easy homemade hummus.
+Try this chickpea salad recipe, vegan chickpea salad sandwich, or chickpea noodle soup.

 How to Make a Hummus Platter